Fine Tune a model

 -

-Select a dataset (Optional)
+Select a dataset

-Example:
+- Example:

 tatsu-lab/alpaca

-Deploy the Fine Tuning pod
+Deploy the fine-tuning pod

-- Click Deploy the Fine Tuning Pod.
+- Click Deploy the Fine Tuning Pod

-- Monitor the system logs for deployment progress.
+- Monitor the system logs for deployment progress

-- Look for the success message:
+- Wait for the success message:

 "You've successfully configured your training environment!"